Healthcare Instructor (LPN/RN)

 ESSENTIAL KNOWLEDGE, SKILLS AND ABILITIES:

-• Effective writing and record-keeping skills.
+• Individual and group counseling skills.

 TRAINING, EDUCATION AND EXPERIENCE: